mikechau/workshop-intro-to-cloudformation-101/README.md

       CidrIp: 0.0.0.0/0
     VpcId: vpc-123456
 ```

+**NOTE:** By default a security group will allow all outbound traffic unless
+you specify a rule.

 Here, we have defined a `AWS::EC2::SecurityGroup` resource and have named it
 `WorkshopServerSg`.
 We gave the group a description, and assigned it ingress